ligato/docs/docs/developer-guide/control-flows.md

 Linux interfaces use keys containing host name with  `linux/interface/host-name/eth1` key serving as an example.
 The `AF_PACKET` interface then defines the dependency referencing this key with the host name of the host OS interface it attaches to.
 Note that you can't attach to interfaces from other namespaces.

-In the control-flow diagram below, host OS interface is created _after_ the request to configure an `AF_PACKET` interface is received.
+In the control-flow diagram below, the host OS interface is created _after_ the request to configure an `AF_PACKET` interface is received.
 The KV Scheduler holds the `AF-Packet` in the `PENDING` state until it receives the notification from the Linux interface watcher that the host OS interface is created.